 Trainers were sometimes hesitant to speak on the record.

 One trainer strongly defends the progress of managing concussions in high school sports, especially in the state of Wisconsin.
-He, who was asked to be anonymous as well as the school, stated how the protocol they have is “the best we’ve ever had,” due to the International Conference on Concussion Sport updating consensus statements in 2001, 2004, 2008 and 2012.
+He, who asked to be anonymous, said how the protocol they have is “the best we’ve ever had,” due to the International Conference on Concussion Sport updating consensus statements in 2001, 2004, 2008 and 2012.

 He vividly described the protocols the athletes undergo such as the SCAT3 test performed on the sidelines.
 The test measures, “how they are thinking right now,” and he attacks the situation three ways: “how do you feel, how do I see an athlete and then we have the imPACT test.”
 The imPACT test is a widely used concussion management tool an athlete takes before his or her freshmen and junior seasons.
 After suffering a concussion, they retake the test and the athletic trainer compares the results.
 Access to the test depends on what medical company the school partners with.
 Aurora, Froedtert and Midwest Orthopedic Specialty were named as the main providers in the greater Milwaukee area, with Prohealth being in Waukesha.
 They provide athletic trainers at MPS (Milwaukee Public Schools) games and have “more contact with these kids than they’ve ever had.”